 What are the top project management techniques?+-

-The most commonly used project management techniques are Agile methodology, Scrum, Kanban, Critical Path Method (CPM), and Earned Value Management (EVM).
-Agile methodology is flexible and iterative and focuses on delivering quick results in response to customer needs.
-Scrum is an Agile approach that focuses on delivering sprints of work over set periods.
-Kanban is a visual system for tracking progress and project status.
-CPM is used to identify tasks that must be completed for the project to stay on schedule, while EVM helps monitor progress and assess the cost of a project.
+The most used project management techniques include Agile methodology, Scrum, Kanban, Critical Path Method (CPM), and Earned Value Management (EVM).
+Agile methodology is adaptable and iterative, focusing on delivering quick results in response to customer needs.
+Scrum, a subset of Agile, emphasizes providing scheduled work outputs known as “sprints.”
+Kanban is a visual system for monitoring progress and project status.
+CPM helps you identify tasks that you need to complete to keep the project on track, while EVM is essential for tracking project progress and evaluating project costs.

 Do I need more than one project management tool?+-